 So how can we love an imperfect someone?
 One quick way is to treat ourselves like we would treat a good friend or loved one.
 If we catch ourselves repeating negative messages or putting ourselves down, take time to consider whether we would talk to someone we care about in such a manner.
 If not, we definitely shouldn’t be treating ourselves that way.
 After all, a core component to love ourselves and be happy is self-care.

 In her best selling book, You Can Heal Your Life, Louise Hay, shares this exercise:

-- Write down all the negative beliefs you have about yourself and identify from where they came.
+- Write down all the negative beliefs you have about yourself and identify from where they came from.
 Identifying where you learned these beliefs is the first step toward realizing that they are just thoughts and are not valid.

 - Imagine a three-year-old child.
 Would you tell this child all those things?
 We all have a three-year-old inside of us, and if we continually tell ourselves we are not good enough, it becomes repetitive.

-To love ourselves and be happy, what if we told ourselves how much you are loved instead of being wrong?
-Could we start to encourage ourselves and accept ourselves as having value.
+To love ourselves and be happy, what if we told ourselves how much we are loved instead of being wrong?
+Could we start to encourage ourselves and accept ourselves as having value?
 This one step alone is huge toward self-love.